Pregnancy and birth is overwhelming!

 Let me help transform your birth experience by providing you with evidence based information to make informed decisions and take control of your birth!
 Together we will create your birth preferences and the birth you desire and deserve.

-This is for first time parent or parents who need extra support and education.
+This is for a first time parent or parents who need extra support and education.
 The full service comprehensive package includes two prenatal visits, text/phone/email support, free access to my Lamaze childbirth education class, labor support and one postpartum visit.

 starting at: